Concinnity-Interactive/OPENTools/README.md

 ## 🔍 Data Verification & Archiving

-* **Deco (decohered)** 🌐: A web browser extension engineered to audit the source, integrity, and provenance of web content.
+* **ZeroSpin** 🌐: A web browser extension engineered to audit the source, integrity, and provenance of web content.
 It brings clarity to the web by validating claims directly at the point of consumption.
 * **LOAA** 📚: Our decentralized codebase designed for permanent data archiving, immutable information preservation, and open distribution across distributed networks.

 ---